capsic/confman/README.md

 ```
 1. `port` - The microservice will be bound to this port.
 2. `configurationFile` - The configuration file name (inside `data` folder) that will be served by `confman`.
-3. `encrypt` - Configuration file may contains sensitive informations (eg. database password, private IP address, email info, etc.), you might want to enable this option so `confman` will encrypt the original configuration file once you start the service.
+3. `encrypt` - Configuration file may contain sensitive informations (eg. database password, private IP address, email info, etc.), you might want to enable this option so `confman` will encrypt the original configuration file once you start the service.
 You will be prompted to enter encryption key when you start the service.
 Supported encryption key size: 16 bytes (AES-128), 24 bytes (AES-192), 32 bytes (AES-256).
 4. `ipWhitelist` - Additional security measure to limit access by remote IP address.